How does the book, Self-Compassion: The Proven Power of Being Kind to Yourself, inform my homeschool?

 Take another deep breath.

 Imagine what might be behind you.
 Do a full 360 view in your mind’s eyes as you continue to stare at that blank spot on the wall.

 That is a meditative practice (amongst many others).

 How do you feel?

 You didn’t become a monk.
-You weren’t in a trance.
+And you weren’t in a trance.
 You just were.

 - You were not preoccupied with your other thoughts.

 - Not swept away by the dishes undone on the kitchen counter.